angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

 ## Assumptions / Things to keep in mind

-- Other than the initial webhook trigger, which provides a build number, all requests for data come from the preview-server making requests to well defined API endpoints (e.g. CircleCI and Github).
+- Other than the initial webhook trigger, which provides a build number, all requests for data come from the preview-server making requests to well-defined API endpoints (e.g. CircleCI and Github).
   This means that any secret access keys need only be stored on the preview-server and not on any of the CI build infrastructure (e.g. CircleCI).